RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/index.md

 * Iterative LQR (iLQR): indirect method based on differential dynamic programming
 * Direct Collocation: direct method that formulates the problem as an NLP and passes the problem off to a commercial NLP solver

+Key features include the use of ForwardDiff for fast auto-differentiation of dynamics, cost functions, and constraints; the use of RigidBodyDynamics to work directly from URDF files; and the ability to specify general constraints.

 The primary focus of this package is developing the iLQR algorithm, although we hope this will extend to many algorithms in the future.